Fishing the yorkshire derwent part 2

-fishing the yorkshire derwent part 2: Its a good walk to the river upstream of Howsham but what you get is tranquil fishing in superb surroundings so if its absolute peace and quiet your after this is for you.
-These places are for a certain kind of angler and if you love your rivers there are plenty of quiet places like this one on the Yorkshire Derwent.
+fishing the Yorkshire Derwent part 2: Its a good walk to the river upstream of Howsham but what you get is tranquil fishing in superb surroundings so if its absolute peace and quiet your after this is for you.
+These places are for a certain kind of angler and if you love fishing rivers there are plenty of quiet places like this one on the Yorkshire Derwent.
 I have had some very good days fishing for the roach and dace in the colder months, It can be hard to find a spot to fish in the woods but the persevering angler will find the rewards.
 It is a lightly fished stretch.
 Fishing from the field up from Howsham Hall left bank up to the sign after Howsham wood.
-A nice long stretch.
+A nice long stretch and barbel are always possible.

 Bradford No 1 have some quality stretches of the Derwent just mention it to a Bradford member and Howsham will spring to mind this stretch on the left bank from Howsham bridge upstream to just below Howsham Hall including what is known as the island at the weir at the side of the recently restored Howsham Mill.
 There is now a Hydroelectric generator built into the weir the peaceful fishing has disappeared you now fish next to a churning noisy carbuncle that makes more credibility for the designers than it does electric for the grid.
 Love them or hate them you can still fish here.
 Although you can always fish further downstream or on the other bank on the York and District water.